What is a chaplain?

 What does the chaplain do at Medicine Hat College?

-Your chaplain is employed independently of the college, while working in collaboration with the college executive, the student engagement team, the Faculty Association, and the Students' Association, with the goal of enhanced quality of life for everyone on campus.
+Your chaplain is employed independently of the college, while collaborating with the college executive, the Student Supports team, the Faculty Association, and the Students' Association, with the goal of enhanced quality of life for everyone on campus.